GEK Wiki

 The best DIY options:

-• a common 4 cylinder small car gas engine, run at 1800rpm, into a 4 pole ST-style generator head.
+• The common 4 cylinder small car gas engine, run at 1800rpm, into a 4 pole ST-style generator head.
 Common inline-6 and V8 engines will do well for larger sizes.

 Either of these scenarios can be set up with pulley drive or direct Lovejoy drive.
 Regular V pulleys are likely better for developed world.
 Lovejoy direct drive is likely better for places where they can be easily sourced.
 We've done both and are not strongly convinced of one method or the other.
 The V belt drive creates the option for ratio changes so the engine can be set to run in its desired zone, not just 1800 or 3600.